 Hattie’s Café & Gifts was named Business of the Year by the Hudson Area Chamber of Commerce and the city of Hudson Economic Growth Board.
-The award recognizes businesses for their economic impact and contribution to the quality of life in Hudson, Ohio.
+The award recognizes businesses for their economic impact and contribution to the quality of life in town.

 Dr. Richard Grossberg, medical director at Hattie Larlham, was awarded the Eleanor Hosley Memorial Award from The Hanna Perkins School at a dinner for the Alliance for Psychoanalytic Schools on November 12, 2011.
 The award was established to honor leaders in the field for their contribution to the emotional lives of children.
 Dr. Grossberg's accomplishments include writings and teachings about how psychoanalytic thinking can benefit health care providers to improve their relationships with patients and their families.